SEC Veteran's Program

-Veterans have certain entitlements by law in competing for Federal civil service employment.
-The following online resources are provided to help you understand veterans' preference and other hiring flexibilities available to veterans.
+Veterans have certain entitlements by law in competing for Federal Government employment.
+The following information is provided to help clarify veterans' preference and other hiring flexibilities available to veterans.

 Veterans Recruitment Appointment (VRA) Authority